 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 Any student pursuing a degree in Special Education has to check out Seton Hall University.
-Soon after graduation, Special Ed students typically make an average of $42,182 at the beginning of their careers.
+Seton Hall University special education majors earn 20.5% more than the average special ed grad.
 It is established in the suburban area of South Orange, New Jersey.

 Manhattan College is a wonderful decision for students pursuing a Special Education degree.
 Students who graduate from this program report average early career wages of special ed and mid-career wages of $59,792.
 Riverdale, New York is the perfect setting for learners who relish the active city life.